National Park Passes

 Dee's Reply: Hi Nancy - The Senior Pass is one of several special passes that can be used for free parking at Cape Cod National Seashore beaches.
 (It's accepted by multiple agencies at more than 2,000 federal parks and recreation areas in the USA.)

-Here's a little overview of each type of pass:
+Here's a brief overview of each type of pass:

-Cape Cod National Seashore Season Pass - The National Parks passes I've described (above) can be used at lots of national parks and federal recreation areas around the country.
+Cape Cod National Seashore Annual Pass - The National Parks passes I've described (above) can be used at lots of national parks and federal recreation areas around the country.
 This pass, on the other hand, is only valid at the Cape Cod National Seashore.
-The CCNS Season Pass costs $45, and it's good until the end of the calendar year in which it's purchased.
+The CCNS Annual Pass costs $60, and it's good for 12 months from the month in which it's purchased.

 Where to Get The Passes

-Here are links to more details about where you can use the passes, what they cover, and how to get them:
+Here are links to more details about the passes, where you can use them, what they cover, and how to get them:

 I hope this information is helpful for you.
 If you have other questions, please don't hesitate to ask!